rohan-g0re/cc_project/docs/prompts.md

 # 2

-I AM NEW TO AWS and dont know anything about it - JUST CREATED AN AWS account
+I AM NEW TO AWS and dont know anything about it - JUST CREATED AN AWS account -->  I have completed Phase 1 of this plan and attached its documentation below

-Lets start with the PHASE 1 of implementation -->
+Lets start with the PHASE 2 of implementation -->

 ******
 <ADMIN_COMMANDS>